 - Forecast energy supply and demand to minimize costs and maximize availability.

-Energy Brokers with little to no experience tend to make between $24720 and $34700 while the more experienced ones make over $76520 per year.
+Energy Brokers with little to no experience tend to make between $26300 and $36610 while the more experienced ones can earn over $78890 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Energy Broker is to move to a higher paying state like MA.
-Right now, the highest paying states for Energy Brokers are MA, NH, NY, VA and CT.
+One of the easiest ways to increase your salary as an Energy Broker is to move to a higher paying state like NJ.
+Right now, the highest paying states for Energy Brokers are NJ, NY, DC, MA and VA.

-3 other factors that can increase your salary as An Energy Broker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Energy Broker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Energy Brokers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Energy Brokers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons